Christopher Tin: Early career (2000–2005)

-While a student at the Royal College of Music, he completed his first commission, the string quartet 'Lacrymosa' for the US Embassy in London.
-He also found his first professional employment as a staff arranger for Silva Screen Records; his job was to transcribe orchestral film scores (by John Williams, James Horner, John Barry and others) by ear so that they could be re-recorded by live orchestra for album release.
+While a student at the Royal College of Music, Tin completed his first commission, the string quartet Lacrymosa, for the U.S. Embassy in London.
+Tin found his first professional employment as a staff arranger for Silva Screen Records, where his job was to transcribe orchestral film scores (by John Williams, James Horner, John Barry, and others) by ear so they could be rerecorded by live orchestra for album release.

-He moved to Los Angeles in 2000 and continued to arrange scores for Silva Screen Records to pay his way while searching for more permanent employment.
+In 2000, Tin moved to Los Angeles and continued to arrange scores for Silva Screen Records while searching for more permanent employment.
 His first internship was with Hans Zimmer.
-Subsequently, he found freelance work with composers Joel McNeely, who hired him to make synthesized mockups of his film scores for a series of Disney films; and John Ottman, who gave him some incidental music to write on X2: X-Men United.
+Tin found freelance work with composers Joel McNeely, who hired him to make synthesized mockups of his film scores for a series of Disney films, and John Ottman, who gave him incidental music to write for X2: X-Men United.
 He also worked for record producer Michael Brook, who took him to India on tour as a keyboardist.

-In 2003 he participated in the Sundance Institute Film Music Lab where he met jazz pianist Billy Childs, who referred him for his first composing job: scoring a documentary for NY Times Television.
-This led to a period of modest success writing music for New York-based documentary filmmakers (notably Oscar-nominee Deborah Dickson) and advertising clients (notably Puma).
+In 2003, Tin participated in the Sundance Institute Film Music Lab, where he met jazz pianist Billy Childs.
+Childs referred Tin for his first composing job, which was scoring a documentary for New York Times Television.
+This led to a period of writing music for New York-based documentary filmmakers (notably Deborah Dickson) and advertising clients (notably Puma).